brandonlambrecht/password-generator/README.md

 - Use Math.random function to generate random number
 - Create a for loop to generate a random password

-The motivation for the repository is to showcase how Javascirpt can dynamical change a static webpage to create a functional property such as a random password generator.
+The motivation for the repository is to showcase how javascirpt can dynamically change a static webpage to create a functional property such as a random password generator.

 ## Installation